mrk0011/AdventOfCode2022/Tag01/README.md

 ## Input
 ```
-INPUT OF DAY 1
+INPUT OF 1 1

 ```

 ## Output
 ```
-OUTPUT OF DAY 1 oeihföosihf
+OUTPUT OF 1 1 oeihföosihf

 ```